Getting Thrifty with Shopping

 1. @Adaptu This is so true.
 I found a couple of great Hawaiian shirts that were perfect for my Magnum PI costume!

-2. Avatar OneSmartDollar says:
+2. OneSmartDollar says:

 @Adaptu I agree.
 You can really put together some great halloween costumes from cheap things you find.